 In 2012, the Kansas City Triathlon saw a huge increase in numbers.
 Nearly 2,000 athletes toed the line at Longview Lake.
 Later that year, United Multisport expanded the race calendar with a 10-mile open road race in the Crossroads District called Blues-N-Brews.
 The band Blues Traveler played to a crowd of thousands at the finish.

 In 2013, Cohen joined United Multisport as a full partner, now owning the Kansas City Triathlon with Weaver.
-In addition to hosting the Kansas City Triathlon for the fifth consecutive year in May, the team plans to produce a triathlete friendly open water swimming race and a Tour de France style cycling time trial with both cycling and triathlete classes.
+In addition to hosting the Kansas City Triathlon for the seventh consecutive year in May, the team plans to produce a triathlete friendly open water swimming race and a Tour de France style cycling time trial with both cycling and triathlete classes.

 Kansas City’s endurance community is vibrant and growing.
 Sandy, Brian and all of us at United Multisport believe our local athletes deserve premier race experiences.